k-victor/assignmentvk/README.md

 ##
 Future improvements and general comments
-- As I’m not familiar with the React Native ecosystem I have used packages that seem to be the most official.
+- As I’m not familiar with the React Native ecosystem I have used packages that seem to be the most official and suitable.
 Might be better alternatives out there.
 - Improve error handling structure, in terms of creating types for different error codes from the API and such, and also try/catching closer to the origin and centralise the different error states in redux.
 - The solution for detecting poor internet connection feels kind of naive and not fine tuned.
 I would look at it as a first draft.
 Interested to hear how you typically solve it.
 - Component testing should be done.
 I skipped this since I’m not familiar with react native component testing.
 Did a few unit tests of service code, though.